violet2-v/Cosplatad/README.md

 ### Training commands

 CoSplat is registered as a standalone method that inherits the full `splatad` pipeline and optimizer configuration.

+> Note: models trained with the previous `splatad` method name (with CoSplat code) remain fully usable — checkpoint configs are self-contained and evaluate with the same scripts.

 ```bash
 # Train vanilla SplatAD (no fog)